ruhoh/blog/README.md

 ### ruby 1.9.2+

-Presently ruhoh 2.0.alpha should be bundled using bundler so you can use both ruhoh 1.x and ruhoh 2.x at the same time.

 #### Clone the Blog Scaffold

-    $ git clone git://github.com/ruhoh/blog.git blog-v2
+    $ git clone git://github.com/ruhoh/blog.git blog

-Checkout **2.0.alpha branch**

-    $ cd blog-v2
+    $ cd blog
-    $ git checkout 2.0.alpha

 #### Get Bundler

+It is recommended to use bundler to manage ruhoh versions.

 Do you have bundler?